-Under the brand name Arzerra, the drug is approved by the U.S. Food and Drug Administration (FDA) to treat chronic lymphocytic leukemia — and clinical trials are ongoing into its potential to treat other diseases, such as follicular lymphoma and relapsing multiple sclerosis (RMS).
+Ofatumumab was developed by Danish biotech company Genmab under a co-development and commercialization agreement with Novartis.
+It is approved by the U.S. Food and Drug Administration (FDA) under the brand name Arzerra to treat chronic lymphocytic leukemia.
+Besides RRMS, clinical trials are ongoing into its potential to treat other diseases, such as follicular lymphoma.

-MS is considered an “autoimmune disease”, as the body’s immune system starts to attack and damage the myelin sheath (a protective layer that insulates nerve fibers).
+Multiple sclerosis (MS) is an autoimmune disease where the body’s immune system mistakenly attacks and damages the myelin sheath, a protective protein layer that insulates nerve fibers.

-The exact mode of action by which ofatumumab alters relapse and remission in MS patients is still uncertain.
-Ofatumumab is known to target B-cells (a type of immune cell), by binding to the CD20 protein attached to the outside of the cell.
-This should lead to a reduction in the number of these immune cells attacking the myelin sheath that surround and protect the nerves.
+The exact mode of action by which ofatumumab alters relapse and remission in MS is still uncertain.
+Researchers know that the treatment targets B-cells by binding to the CD20 protein found on their surface.
+It is believed that this leads to a decrease in the number of these immune cells that attack the myelin sheath.

-Preclinical studies in animal models provided promising results, which helped developers proceed to Phase 1 clinical trials in healthy volunteers.
-With positive safety and toxicity findings from these trials, the companies moved forward to Phase 2 clinical trials, which started in November 2011 and are now complete.
+Preclinical studies in animal models produced promising results, which helped developers proceed to Phase 1 clinical trials in healthy volunteers to test the safety of ofatumumab.
+With positive safety and toxicity findings from these trials, the companies moved forward to Phase 2 and 3 trials.

 A pilot Phase 2 trial (NCT00640328) with a small group of 38 RRMS patients was carried out in 2011, testing different doses of ofatumumab for 48 weeks.
 A considerable reduction in the formation of brain plaques was seen, along with lower numbers of autoimmune B-cells.
 New plaque formation also appeared to be suppressed.
 These results were published in the scientific journal Neurology.